-We consent to the use in this Registration Statement on Form S-1 of KemPharm, Inc. of our report dated February 28, 2020, relating to the financial statements of KemPharm, Inc., appearing in the Prospectus, which is part of this Registration Statement.
+We consent to the use in this Amendment No. 2 to the Registration Statement (No. 333-250945) on Form S-1 of KemPharm, Inc. of our report dated February 28, 2020, except for the Reverse Stock Split paragraph of Note A as to which the date is December 27, 2020, relating to the financial statements of KemPharm, Inc., appearing in the Prospectus, which is part of this Registration Statement.